Four Tips on Hosting a Great Teleconference or Video Call

-In another article, we talked about how having an agenda was one of the most important things that must be done before a meeting.
+In another article, What it Takes to Run a Successful Virtual Meeting, we talked about how having an agenda was one of the most important things that must be done before a meeting.
 Having an agenda prepared for a conference call keeps everyone up to date on their roles and responsibilities on the call.
 Your virtual participants will have an easier time following along and transitioning to each part of your pre-written agenda.

 Make sure your software and equipment work ahead of time.

 If you are in charge of setting up the video or conference call, make sure you or another person know how to use the technology.
 Find out what is included on the meeting agenda and make sure you know how to do the things in the agenda.
 For example, if you need to screen-share with the client, make sure you know how to do it and that it will work.

 Having a leader to keep the call on track will help participants out on both sides.
 The leader should assure participation by everyone including those that are hosting the meeting and those who are on the video or conference call.
 The leader can also ask for comments at the end of each agenda piece and ensure everyone has had their chance to make comments.
 They can also clue into the participant’s enjoyment of the meeting by picking up on physical and visuals from the participants.